 - 1. The hydraulic landing gear retraction system components and cockpit controls are added. - 2.
 The cockpit landing gear controls and emergency hand pump and system are added. - 3.
 The float water rudder retraction system and cockpit controls are added.
-The water rudders are locked center when retracted for improved directional stability.
-The 2-Place model has electric water rudder retracts. - A ventral fin is added for improved directional stability. - 5.
+The water rudders are locked center when retracted for improved directional stability. - 4.
+A ventral fin is added for improved directional stability. - 5.
 Two auxiliary finlets are added to each side of the horizontal stabilizer for improved directional stability.
 Four total per aircraft. - 6.
 The vertical fin is sealed to the fuselage/stabilizer top for improved directional stability. - 7.
 The open fuselage structure near the landplane tail-wheel mount is faired over for improved directional stability.

 - 8. Pump-out cups on float top deck are placed between each float watertight compartment to pump out any water in floats before flight. - 9.
 Vortex generators are added to the wing upper surface leading edges for improved longitudinal controllability. - 10.
 Vortex generators are added to the horizontal stabilizer upper surface leading edges for improved longitudinal controllability and stall speed reduction. - 11.
-Vortex generators are added to the aft area of the canopy for improved stall controllability and stall speed reduction. - 12.
-Flow energizers are added to the wing. - 13.
-The elevator trim/servo tabs incorporate a 1-inch chord extension for improved longitudinal controllability.
+The elevator trim/servo tabs incorporate a 1-inch chord extension for improved longitudinal controllability. - 12.
+Access to the float interior is accomplished by removing covers on the top deck and six covers inside the wheel well.
+When necessary, water inside the float hulls may be removed through pump-out cups located on the outboard edge of each float top skin.